adaltas/node-csv-docs/src/documents/parse/index.html.md

 [fs_read.js example][fs_read] pipe a file stream reader and get the results inside a callback.

-For additionnal usage and example, you may refer to [example page](/parse/examples/),
+For additional usage and example, you may refer to [example page](/parse/examples/),
 [the "samples" folder][parse-samples] and [the "test" folder][parse-test].